There’s a lot more to paying your employees than setting up a fortnightly automatic payment.

 PAYE (pay-as-you-earn income tax): This includes the ACC earners' levy.
 The amount of PAYE you deduct depends on the employee’s tax code and how much they earn.

-Understanding PAYE deductions(external link) — Inland Revenue
+Deductions from salary and wages(external link) — Inland Revenue

 KiwiSaver: You need to deduct the employee’s contributions to their chosen KiwiSaver investment scheme, add your own compulsory employer contributions, and pay ESCT (employer superannuation contribution tax) on your employer contributions.